Is Aircall the best VoIP phone solution for your business? 🤔

 It depends.

-You’re likely looking for an affordable business phone system that lets your team make and receive calls from wherever they are located — in the office or on the go — from designated business numbers.
+You’re likely looking for an affordable business phone system that lets your team make and receive calls from designated business numbers wherever they are located — in the office or on the go.

 While Aircall offers all the basic features needed for a business phone without the high price tag associated with traditional landline phone systems, the platform does have some limitations that Aircall alternatives do not.